-The use of Flash has fallen sharply and already in the coming year, developer Adobe will completely stop supporting the technology.
+The use of Flash has fallen sharply, and in the coming year, developer Adobe will stop supporting the technology.
 Even Google will remove Flash at this time from the Chrome browser and now goes the next of many small steps.
 As of Chrome 76 Beta, Flash globally is disabled by default.
 Although users still have the option to change this globally, as well as for every single website, that will probably do the least.
 The next coffin nail is set so accurately.

 Recognition of incognito mode is no longer possible

 It has just been announced that Google wants to prevent detection of the incognito mode, which was previously possible through a special API.
 Changes to the FileSystem API now make sure that a very common method for detecting this mode does not work anymore.